How we work with clients

 And the biggest challenge?

 Organisations choosing and committing to a direction of travel with their operating model.
 The industry remains unconsolidated and with that there is a lot of heat and little light about the route the majority of players are trending towards.
-Amongst all the distractions, ensuring that an organisation is honest about the challenges they face, have a well-considered strategy to address and execute against it well, remains the biggest challenge.
+Amongst all the distractions, ensuring that an organisation is honest about the challenges they face, has a well-considered strategy to address and execute against it well, remains the biggest challenge.
 Not many in the industry are there but having that golden thread that runs throughout the organisation is a game-changer when it is done well.